 5. Considered and proposed selection of auditors and audit fee to the Board of Directors for approval by the shareholders' meeting.
 The Audit Committee scrutinized performance of the auditors last year as well as their knowledge, expertise, and independence.
-Then, the Audit Committee recommended the Board of Directors to request the shareholders' meeting to approve the appointment of Mr. Sumeth Jangsamsee and/or Ms. Sirinuch Vimolsathit and/or Mr. Yoottapong Soontalinka of KPMG Phoomchai Audit Limited as the auditors for the year 2019.
+Then, the Audit Committee recommended the Board of Directors to request the shareholders' meeting to approve the appointment of Mrs. Piyatida Tangdenchai and/or Mr. Sumeth Jangsamsee and/or Ms. Sirinuch Vimolsathit and/or Mr. Yoottapong Soontalinka of KPMG Phoomchai Audit Limited as the auditors for the year 2020.
 Total audit fee is 1,190,000 Baht per annum.